Tournament Organizers: Resources & Awards Program

 Tournament Resources

 We are currently updating our resources!
 Please be patient with us as we revise this section of the site.
-If you need something urgently, please contact dsabcpresident@gmail.com and we are happy to provide with with the latest draft of the item in question.
+If you need something urgently, please contact dsabcpresident@gmail.com and we are happy to provide you with the latest draft of the item in question.

 Guide to Running a Tournament: TBA